alex-kalanis/kw_mapper/README.md

 ### Possible future things

 - Accessing the data across the datasources as one big bulk of data.
 Not like now when the query across the datasources will fail.
-As expected.
+As expected for now.
 - Extending available datasources with its dialects
 - Extending processing and coverage over the platform-specific datasources.